Arizona State University (Archeology)

 Classics was part of my degree studies (electives) while at Arizona State University in Tempe, AZ.
 I can help you with the classics and make them fun for you to learn.
 I am very patient, kind and the most encouraging and motivational person you will likely ever meet.

 I have been a tutor for illiterate adults, teaching them how to read, and I wrote several small books for that purpose.
-I am currently volunteer editor for one of my professional organizations' quarterly newsletter.
-I am also a volunteer professional grantwriter.

 The GED is not really so difficult.
 It does include all subjects, but it is not rocket science, and with the help of a good tutor you will do well.
 I will have a workbook or lessons printed for you to help you follow up if you don't have these things.

 I worked for a time at a One-Stop Center where people came to look for and apply for jobs using the computer.
 I taught Microsoft Word and Microsoft Excel, and always received excellent ratings on my teaching.
 Microsoft is wonderful in that if you learn one of their programs, you will be able to learn ALL their programs because there is a consistency and logic about how the programs work.
 As for learning Excel, it is not difficult, and Excel has many potentials that you can explore.